mosdef-hub/mbuild/docs/installation.rst

 To use mbuild, the following libraries and software will need to be installed.

     Linux, Mac OS X or Windows operating system
-        We develop mainly on 64-bit Mac and Windows machines.
-TravisCI is currently only set up to perform testing on Debian.
+        We develop mainly on 64-bit OS X Yosemite and Windows 7 machines.
+        TravisCI is currently only set up to perform testing on Ubuntu 12.04 LTS Server Edition 64 bit

     `Python <http://python.org>`_ = 2.7 or 3.3+